CMSCure logo

 Configuration

-Configures and initializes the SDK with your project credentials from app.cmscure.com.
+Configures and initializes the SDK.
 Must be called once before using other methods.
+REST requests go through gateway.cmscure.com and WebSocket connects to wss://app.cmscure.com.

 Parameters:

-• projectId (string): Your unique Project ID from the CMSCure dashboard.
+• projectId (string): Required.
+Your unique Project ID from the CMSCure dashboard.

-• apiKey (string): Your API Key for authenticating requests.
+• apiKey (string): Required.
+Your API Key for authenticating requests.

 Returns: